BenjaminShinar/Books-Resources/udemy_az900/README.md

 - Devices
 - Data

-the responsibilities for each of the layers is divided between the customer and the cloud vendor. diffrent services have different seperation lines, some services give the user more control and some are more managed. in IaaS (infrastructure as a service), azure takes care of the physical layers, but the user controls updating the machines. in PaaS (platform as a Service), the vendor controls more aspects of the operating system and the networking, in SaaS (software as a service), the resource includes the application code, and the user just provides that data and interacts with it.
+the responsibilities for each of the layers is divided between the customer and the cloud vendor. different services have different separation lines, some services give the user more control and some are more managed. in IaaS (infrastructure as a service), azure takes care of the physical layers, but the user controls updating the machines. in PaaS (platform as a Service), the vendor controls more aspects of the operating system and the networking, in SaaS (software as a service), the resource includes the application code, and the user just provides that data and interacts with it.

 ### Public Cloud, Private Cloud, Hybrid Cloud

 Public cloud - computing services offered by a vendor over the public internet, anyone can purchase them. the vendor owns the hardware, the network and the infrastructure.\
 Private cloud - computing services accessible either by the public internet or internal network, but the hardware belongs to the customer. azure has **Azure Stack**, which is a way to run cloud services on-premises. the customer provides the hardware.\
 Sovereign clouds - government clouds,like us-gov or china.\
-Hybrid cloud - combining a private and public cloud, leverging cloud services together with on-premises operations. sliding scale of how much work in done locally and how much is done on the cloud. can be used for different workloads or for scaling.
+Hybrid cloud - combining a private and public cloud, leveraging cloud services together with on-premises operations. sliding scale of how much work in done locally and how much is done on the cloud. can be used for different workloads or for scaling.

 ### Cloud Pricing

-Pricing models, this can be complicated. when we run on-premises, we can calculate the cost by adding the hardware costs, netwokring, utilities and paying for employees to run it. when using a hosting service, the payment is usually decided up front.\
+Pricing models, this can be complicated. when we run on-premises, we can calculate the cost by adding the hardware costs, networking, utilities and paying for employees to run it. when using a hosting service, the payment is usually decided up front.\
 for the cloud, it's different, the price is usually decided by at several metrics.As in example, for CosmosDB: operations, consumed storage, access and backup.

 there are a number of free services (or free until a threshold)